SystemsApproach/book/applications/traditional.rst

 SMTP is best understood by a simple example.
-The following is an exchange between sending host ``cs.princeton.edu`` and receiving host ``cisco.com`` .
-In this case, user Bob at Princeton is trying to send mail to users Alice and Tom at Cisco.
+The following is an exchange between sending host ``cs.princeton.edu`` and receiving host ``systemsapproach.org`` .
+In this case, user Bob at Princeton is trying to send mail to users Alice and Tom at Systems Approach.
 Extra blank lines have been added to make the dialog more readable.

 .. code-block:: shell